Divorce with children

 • Needing to establish child support arrangements when there's a significant income difference

-• Trying to keep arrangements as informal and low-cost as possible for the sake of the children
+• Some people are trying to keep arrangements as informal and low-cost as possible for the sake of the children.

 When parenting arrangements aren't clearly agreed or formally documented, disputes can emerge later.
 This may lead to prolonged disagreement, increased legal costs, or uncertainty about parental responsibilities.
 Similarly, if child support isn't properly calculated or agreed, either parent may face financial hardship or feel the arrangement is unfair.